emdupre/meqc/README.md

 ## Output

-- `./meica.rest1_e1/` : contains preprocessing intermediate files.
-Click [here](http://wiki.org/meica_preprocessing.html) for detailed listing.
-- `sub1_rest_medn.nii.gz` : 'Denoised' BOLD time series after: basic preprocessing, T2* weighted averaging of echoes (i.e. 'optimal combination'), ICA denoising.
+- `*_medn.nii.gz` : 'Denoised' BOLD time series after: basic preprocessing, T2* weighted averaging of echoes (i.e. 'optimal combination'), ICA denoising.
 Use this dataset for task analysis and resting state time series correlation analysis.
-See [here](http://wiki.org/viewing_results.html#dof) for information on degrees of freedom in denoised data.
-- `sub1_rest_tsoc.nii.gz` : 'Raw' BOLD time series dataset after: basic preprocessing and T2* weighted averaging of echoes (i.e. 'optimal combination').
+- `*_tsoc.nii.gz` : 'Raw' BOLD time series dataset after: basic preprocessing and T2* weighted averaging of echoes (i.e. 'optimal combination').
 'Standard' denoising or task analyses can be assessed on this dataset (e.g. motion regression, physio correction, scrubbing, blah...) for comparison to ME-ICA denoising.
-- `sub1_rest_mefc.nii.gz` : Component maps (in units of \delta S) of accepted BOLD ICA components.
+- `*_mefc.nii.gz` : Component maps (in units of \delta S) of accepted BOLD ICA components.
 Use this dataset for ME-ICR seed-based connectivity analysis.
-- `sub1_rest_mefl.nii.gz` : Component maps (in units of \delta S) of ALL ICA components.
+- `*_mefl.nii.gz` : Component maps (in units of \delta S) of ALL ICA components.
-- `sub1_rest_ctab.nii.gz` : Table of component Kappa, Rho, and variance explained values, plus listing of component classifications.
-See [here](http://wiki.org/viewing_results.html#kappa_spectra) for more info.
+- `*_ctab.nii.gz` : Table of component Kappa, Rho, and variance explained values, plus listing of component classifications.

-For a step-by-step guide on how to assess ME-ICA results in more detail, click [here](http://wiki.org/viewing_results.html)

 ## Some Notes

 - Make sure your datasets have slice timing information in the header.
 If not sure, specify a `--tpattern` option to `meica.py`.
 Check AFNI documentation of [3dTshift](http://afni.nimh.nih.gov/pub/dist/doc/program_help/3dTshift.html) to see slice timing codes.
-- For more info on T2* weighted anatomical-functional coregistration click [here](http://wiki.org/meica_alignp_mepi_anat.html)
 - FWHM smoothing is not recommended. tSNR boost is provided by optimal combination of echoes.
 For better overlap of 'blobs' across subjects, use non-linear standard space normalization instead with `meica.py ... --qwarp`

 ## Citations